Kleisli/Milly.CrudUI/Documentation/Configuration.md

     propertyPath: 'name.firstName'
 ```
 With Milly.CrudUI properties of referenced entities can also be displayed and edited as if they were properties of
-the current entity. e.g. the first or last name in a name property of a user.
+the current entity. e.g. the firstName or lastName in a name property of a user.

 ### Add custom property editors and displayers
 ```